georgia-tech-db/evadb/README.md

 ## Documentation

 * [Detailed Documentation](https://evadb.readthedocs.io/)
-  - If you are wondering why you might need an AI-SQL Database System, start with the page on <a href="https://evadb.readthedocs.io/en/stable/source/overview/aidb.html">AI-SQL Database Systems</a>.
-  - The <a href="https://evadb.readthedocs.io/en/stable/source/overview/installation.html">Getting Started</a> page shows how you can use EVA for different AI pipelines, and how you can easily extend EVA by defining an user-defined function that wraps around your custom deep learning model.
+  - The <a href="https://evadb.readthedocs.io/en/stable/source/overview/installation.html">Getting Started</a> page shows how you can use EVA for different AI tasks and how you can easily extend EVA to support your custom deep learning model through user-defined functions.
   - The <a href="https://evadb.readthedocs.io/en/stable/source/tutorials/index.html">User Guides</a> section contains Jupyter Notebooks that demonstrate how to use various features of EVA.
-Each notebook includes a link to Google Colab to run the code.
+Each notebook includes a link to Google Colab, where you can run the code yourself.
 * [Tutorials](https://github.com/georgia-tech-db/eva/blob/master/tutorials/03-emotion-analysis.ipynb)
 * [Join us on Slack](https://join.slack.com/t/eva-db/shared_invite/zt-1i10zyddy-PlJ4iawLdurDv~aIAq90Dg)
 * [Follow us on Twitter](https://twitter.com/evadb_ai)